• Overview

 Alaric remained, the wind biting at his skin, the iron crest staring back.
 Somewhere inside, the dragon stirred.
 But it did not speak.

-Year of the Emperor 275, Ostara
+Year of the Emperor 275, Ostarzeit

 My Lady Mechthild,